 It also helps to think proactively about the dilemmas abused children can find themselves in.
-For example, whenever we are encouraging young-sters in our programs to learn about forgiving, it can be wise to include, "Yes, Jesus wants us to learn to forgive those who hurt us but if the way someone hurts you is worrying you, you really don't have to keep that secret.
-It is important to tell some of the safe adults in your life, so you can get help.
-Can you list some safe adults you could tell if you were worried about what someone was doing?"
+For example, whenever we are encouraging youngsters in our programs to learn about forgiving, it can be wise to include 'Yes Jesus wants us to forgive those who hurt us, but if the way someone hurts you is worrying you, you really don't have to keep that secret.
+Then it is important to tell some of the safe adults in your life, so you can get help.
+Can you list some safe adults you could tell if you were worried about what someone was doing?

-Protocols, legal advice and staffing
+Ch 17.
+Protocols, legal advice and staffing.

-Protocols are an excellent aid to ensure that you cover a lot of issues and risks that you might not otherwise recall at the time.
+Protocols are an excellent aid to ensure that you cover a lot of issues and risks that you mightn't otherwise recall at the time.
 They can be so useful because someone else has thought up many of the things that could go wrong and following the steps will help prevent these.
 They also help your denomination protect itself from cowboy clergy.
 If your organisation does not have procedures for responding wisely to complaints about sexual abuse, get them immediately.
 I am not saying that all protocols are gold.
 You can tell very quickly if they haven't been written by people who deeply understand abuse victims and can see the way these processes will impact them.
 You can also tell if the writers didn't know enough about the risks these offenders can pose.
-However, given that too many church leaders in the past just ignored the parts of protocols that they had decided were wrong, with disastrous results, it is vital to never vary any protocols or written advice, without first discussing with those at head office who had more expertise and wrote it, what problems that wording was designed to avoid.
-This is because what may well seem to you to be trivial, obstructive or wrong, could well be there to cover risks that you have not even thought of.
-However, some balance is needed.
-Victims often rail against processes that they see as so locked in they do not take note of their individual needs, situations or pains.
-Also you will not keep the really good abuse advisors very long, if, whenever they suggest a response to a specific risky situation or victim's need, they are always shut down and trumped by "No, our process says... and even the detail has been locked in by a vote."
-When the trump card is always in the hand of the process implementer, it can neutralise the contributions of abuse advisors and others, and lead to not enough voices or expertise combining at the point of management.
-Maybe the local team needs to be able to ask the national team of experts for permission to vary for pastoral or other reasons.
+However, given that too many church leaders in the past just ignored the parts of protocols that had decided were wrong, with disastrous results, it is vital to never vary any protolols or written advice, without first discussing with those at head office who had more expertise and wrote it, what problems that wording was designed to avoid.
+This is because what may well seem to you to be clearly trivial, obstructive or wrong, could well be there to cover risks that you have not even thought of.
+However some balance is needed.
+You will not keep the really good abuse advisors very long if, whenever they suggest a response to a specific risky situation or victim's need, they are always shut down and trumped by 'No, our process says... and even the detail is locked in by a vote.
+When the trump card is always in the hand of the process implementer, it can neutralise the contributions of abuse advisors, local clergy etc, and lead to not enough voices or expertise combining at the point of management.